Egyptian Navy Fast Missile Craft, Egypt

 The FMC patrol craft has been designed by VT Halter Marine.
 The company acts as the principle subcontractor and is responsible for system integration.

 The 779t, 63m-long FMC has high speed and manoeuvrability.
-Its beam is about 10m and draft is about 2m.
+Its beam is 10m and draft is 2m.
 Aluminium is used for superstructure to reduce the overall weight, maintenance and radar signature.
 Its hull is made of steel.